celo-org/rosetta/README.md

 ### Configuration

-The necessary parameters to run rosetta are:
+The necessary parameters to run Celo Rosetta are:

  * `genesis.json` for the target network (can be found by `curl 'https://storage.googleapis.com/genesis_blocks/baklava' > genesis.json`)
  * `staticNode` enodeURL.
 Rosetta will directly peer to the list of staticNode provided (it doens't run discovery protocol for the moment).